buchuleaf/fry-cli/README.md

 ## Requirements

-You will be prompted to select/enter an OpenAI Chat Completions endpoint when running `fry` (e.g. `http://localhost:8080/v1/chat/completions`).
+You must provide an OpenAI Chat Completions endpoint for `fry` to connect to (e.g. `http://localhost:8080/v1/chat/completions`).

 ## Installation